Ault Baie de Somme: 10 things to know

 The Bois de Cise in Ault

-The Cise Wood is an exceptional natural site, a small natural wood, originally wild and deserted, which has become a seaside resort of fame during the Belle Époque.
+The Cise Wood is an exceptional natural site, a small natural wood, originally wild and deserted, which became a renowned seaside resort during the Belle Époque.
 It is a place of charming resort and walking area to be discovered preferably on foot along the small wooden paths and staircases that cross the site.
 This coastal wood was originally a wild wood and then a hunting ground in the Middle Ages.

 How to visit the Bois de Cise for two?

-The Cise Wood is a small commune in Ault, in the department of Sum in the Hauts-de-France region.
-You can come here for a short ride in in love.
-It is a place of both grandiose and mysterious!
-This small hamlet, carved out of the cliffs, is full of charm, as the view of the sea is amazing.
-The villas also give a real air of grandeur. holidays.
-The place is full of small, steep paths where you are likely to find yourself a bit alone to take the time to chat and just be. both.
+The Cise Wood is a small commune in Ault, in the Somme département in the Hauts-de-France region.
+You can come here for a romantic stroll.
+It's a place that's both grandiose and mysterious!
+This little hamlet, carved out of the cliffs, is full of charm, with its stunning sea views.
+The villas also give it a real holiday feel.
+The area is peppered with small, steep paths where you're likely to find yourself a bit on your own, taking the time to chat and catch up with friends and family. both.

 Where to see the cliffs of Ault?